 The second problem with using a tourist visa for U.S. entry is that, if your U.S. fiancé or spouse is a permanent resident (not a citizen), you will (due to annual limits on visa allotments) likely have to spend time on a waiting list until a visa number is available and you are thus eligible for permanent residence or a green card.
 The wait can be years long, based on your "priority date" (the date your spouse submitted Form I-130 to USCIS for you).

 Curious about other types of U.S. visas?
-There are many types of visas and immigration benefits for temporary and permanent U.S. residence.
-Though in many cases they apply only to narrow categories of people, you might want to check out detailed information on these visa categories in U.S. Immigration Made Easy, by Ilona Bray (Nolo).
+Many types of visas and immigration benefits are available for temporary and permanent U.S. residence.
+Though in many cases they apply only to narrow categories of people, you might want to check out detailed information in U.S. Immigration Made Easy, by Ilona Bray (Nolo).